turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 <% end %>
 ```

 Here's the code we wish existed.
 Of course this doesn't work yet and we'll need to figure out how to make it work.
 This is often referred to as dream driven development at Turing and is more commonly referred to as [Declarative Programming](https://vimeo.com/131588133) outside of Turing.
-Simply put, we write code we wish existed and worry about implementation details later.
+Simply put, we write the code we wish existed and worry about implementation details later.

 We use this strategy in life all the time.
 A statement such as "I need to travel to New York City." is an example.
 There is no mention of _how_ we plan to get there.
 We could take a train, car, plane, bicycle, or some combination but those are details we will worry about later.
 Depending on your origin different strategies make more sense than others.